What’s In a Fragrance? Are Fragrances Harmful?

-Some of the chemicals found in the air in the exhaust of dryer vents and in the used water after washing clothes were benzene and acetaldehyde!
+Some of the chemicals found in the air in the How do Washing Machines Work were benzene and acetaldehyde!
 These products can affect not only personal health, but also public and environmental health.
 The chemicals can go into the air, down the drain and into water bodies.

 Companies that make laundry detergent and other soaps typically use proprietary “blends” of fragrances or chemicals, making it difficult for consumers to know what exactly is in their detergent bottles.